reactive-python/reactpy-django/docs/src/learn/add-reactpy-to-a-project.md

 ## Step 6: Check your configuration

-Run Django's check command to verify if ReactPy was set up correctly.
+Run Django's [`check` command](https://docs.djangoproject.com/en/dev/ref/django-admin/#check) to verify if ReactPy was set up correctly.

 ```bash linenums="0"
 python manage.py check
 ```

-## Step 7: Create your first component!
+## Step 7: Create your first component

-The [following steps](./choose-django-app.md) will show you how to create your first ReactPy component.
+The [next step](./your-first-component.md) will show you how to create your first ReactPy component.

 Prefer a quick summary?
 Read the **At a Glance** section below.

-!!! info "At a Glance"
+!!! info "At a Glance: Your First Component"

     <font size="5">**`my_app/components.py`**</font>